jcoleman/JCNotificationBannerPresenter/README.markdown

 to your `Podfile` and run `pod install`.

 Alternately, you can configure your project to include the `QuartzCore` (`CoreGraphics` already includes `QuartzCore` ) framework and add all of the `.h` and `.m` files in this project.
-If your project does not use ARC, you will need to enabled ARC on these files.
+If your project does not use ARC, you will need to enable ARC on these files.

 Licence
 -------